abhinemani/abhinemani.github.io/_posts/2026-01-31-GenAI-Research.md

 I expected the interaction to feel constrained or mechanical.
 Instead, it was more demanding than many human-led conversations.
 The system didn’t politely fill in gaps or smooth over ambiguity.

+What stayed with me wasn’t the quality of the questions so much as how they felt to answer.
+The model wasn’t confrontational, but it was unyielding.
+It didn’t let me rely on shorthand or professional muscle memory.
+Answers that would pass unchallenged in a meeting—“budgets are tight,” “cities are interested,” “it depends”—simply didn’t move the conversation forward.
+Each time I tried to generalize, the model slowed things down and asked me to be specific in ways that were mildly uncomfortable, because they forced me to notice where I was leaning on experience rather than evidence.

 ![Cronkite Homepage](/img/cronkite-goodrobot.png)

+There was also something subtly disarming about the interaction.
+A human interviewer often gives you cues—agreement, skepticism, impatience—that shape how much you explain or defend.
+The model did none of that.
+It just kept asking, calmly and precisely, until the answer either became grounded or collapsed under its own vagueness.
+I found myself thinking more carefully, not because I was being judged, but because there was nowhere to hide.
+In that moment, GenAI stopped feeling like a tool for producing output and started feeling like a mirror for my own reasoning—one that reflected back not what I meant to say, but what I had actually substantiated.

+For the first time in my research work, I wasn’t deciding when a line of inquiry was “good enough” — the system was.

 When an answer relied on shorthand—terms like “risk,” “support,” or “momentum”—it asked for clarification.
 When examples were missing, it didn’t move on for the sake of flow; it treated that absence as something worth examining.
 When evidence was incomplete, the system did not compensate.
 It stopped.
 Missing information was treated as a condition to resolve, not an inconvenience to bypass.
 And it pushes: